nguyenthuyt/audio_nft/README.md

 # Just Audio Non-Fungible Tokens (JANT)

-The purpose of this challenge is to use Solidity to launch a crowdsale contract that will allow people who are moving to Mars to convert their earthling money to KaseiCoin.
-You will create a fungible token that is ERC-20 compliant and that will be minted by using a Crowdsale contract from the OpenZeppelin Solidity library.
+The purpose of JANT is to host a streamlit web app to allow users to register, collect, and view sound NFT's.

 ---